pinobatch/numism/docs/gb_coins.md

 29. Joypad interrupt works at all
 30. `daa` produces correct results for pathological values of AF:
     $9A NH to $00 ZC, $7A H to $80, $00 NHC to $9A NC to $3A NC
-31. Want GBC-specific test
+31. Retriggering wave channel without turning off its DAC corrupts wave RAM only on DMG
-32. Want GBC-specific test
+32. Copying 114 tiles with DMA takes 8 scanlines
 33. STAT=$00 during mode 3 outside LYC causes an immediate extra interrupt only on DMG (suggested by organharvester)
 34. VRAM has banks 0 and 1 and WRAM has banks 1-7, only on GBC
 35. OR mask for GBC-specific registers varies by model, particularly KEY1, SC, and RP (suggested by beware)
-36. Disabling sprites in LCDC changes mode 3 duration only on DMG
+36. Disabling sprites in LCDC shortens mode 3 only on DMG
-37. Retriggering wave channel without turning off its DAC corrupts wave RAM only on DMG
+37. *Your GBC test here*
-38. GBC palette can be written and read, only on GBC
+38. *Your GBC test here*
-39. GBC palette can be written and read on GBC only outside mode 3
+39. GBC palette can be written and read, storing all 8 bits of all 128 bytes, auto-incrementing on writes to $80-$FF (not on $00-$7F or reads), only on GBC (suggested by sylvie/zlago)
-40. Want GBC-specific test
+40. GBC palette can be written and read on GBC only outside mode 3, and write increments address even in mode 3 (suggested by nitro2k01 and sylvie/zlago)

 Unranked, to be tested at title screen and in menus: